[I'm still working on this page. Please leave comments, corrections, and suggestions in comment field below...]

 A 7-loop square braid has 3/3 twill.
 Each loop is always pulled through 3 loops, after which 3 loops are pulled through it (during the course of the following three braiding cycles) before it reaches the other side of the braid and becomes the active ‘through’ loop again.

 Twining is when a pair, or many pairs of threads (each pair can obviously be a loop) are twisted a half-twist before another thread or loop is passed between them.
 Braided twining is sometimes called oblique twining, to differentiate it from horizontal twining (as in a woven type of twining done in horizontal rows).

 Plain Oblique Twining (POT) is another, more intricate type of twining.
 In POT a loop is twisted before going through one loop, and then passes untwisted around the next loop (which itself gets a twist) and so on across the braid.
 Here is a photo of very lacy, meshlike POT on L-MBRIC.
 Although it looks very different from the meshlike example, my Rainbow Girl braid was also made with plain oblique twining (4th braid from left in my header photo, top of page).
 When the braid is tightened firmly, the twined structure is no longer visible.
-The surface patterns usually look similar to plain weave patterns.
+The surface color-patterns usually look similar to plain weave patterns.
 However, the fabric is twice as thick as a plain weave would be.